"...if we be honest with ourselves,

 Is Ayn Rand right?
-Is capitalism in itself enough to prevent war?
+Is the free market in itself enough to prevent war?
 Like freedom of speech, it is a necessary condition, but it's not a sufficient condition to have peaceful societies and a peaceful world.
 See Where Libertarianism Fails.

 "Ok.
 But what can we in the west do to help prevent war?"